-3. To ease the mast insertion, start by inserting the top section of the mast first, then slide in the bottom section and proceed to slide mast all the way up the mast sleeve.
+- 3. Slide the mast up the mast pocket. - 4.
 Make sure that your mast ferrule is clean and free from sand.
 Join the mast and check that the mast is properly joined together.
-Avoid crushing the monofilm as this might cause permanent wrinkles in the monofilm panel.

 Note!
-A mast which breaks due to a gap between the mast parts is not covered by Simmer Style warranty.
+A mast which breaks due to a gap between the mast parts is not covered by Simmer Style warranty

-- 4. If there is an adjustable head, set it to the shortest possible setting, or if you are using a longer mast than specified adjust the adjustable head cap accordingly. - 5.
+- 5. If there is an adjustable head, set it to the shortest possible setting, or if you are using a longer mast than specified adjust the adjustable head cap accodinly. - 6.
 Downhaul the sail to the recommended luff length, making sure your leech is loose as described in the diagram below.
 Make sure that the tack pulley is within 2-3 cm of the downhaul cleat.
-Adjust the foot tension with the tack strap.